Clovis-Community-College-CSCI/Bed-Bethsesda-and-Beyond/README.md

   also responsible for generating a UML diagram showing how all the pieces fit together.

-  Person 9: Screenwriter.
+  Person 9: Screenwriter(This, this is Jerrick Wallace).
 Must come up with at least 40 lines of dialogue, 40 lines of environmental description, and a theme/story to the game.